-Shetland has two National Nature Reserves, Noss and Hermaness.
+Shetland has two National Nature Reserves, Noss and Hermaness, both of which are SSSIs.
 All NNRs are home to nationally or internationally important species and habitats.
 The reserves must be well managed for wildlife.
 They are also managed so that people can enjoy these special places.

-Policy MP COAST1: Developments in or near SSSIs and National Nature Reserves (NNR)
+Policy MP COAST1: Developments in or near SSSIs

-Development likely to have an effect on a Site of Special Scientific Interest (SSSIs) or National Nature Reserve (NNR) will only be permitted:
+Development likely to have an effect on a Site of Special Scientific Interest (SSSIs) will only be permitted: